swaldman/sbt-ethereum/src/main/paradox/settings/index.md

 **Default:** _Unset_

 Contracts compiled from this repository that should be autodeployed if no arguments are provided to @ref:[`ethTransactionDeploy`](../tasks/eth/transaction/index.md#ethtransactiondeploy).
 Each element of the `Seq` should be the name of the Contract to deploy, optionally with space separated constructor argument for that contract.
+If the constructor is payable, you may optionally also include an amount following the last constructor argument, in the form of a numeric value and a unit, which should be one of `wei`, `gwei`, `szabo`, `finney`, or `ether`.

 **This setting is primarily used for smart-contract testing.** See e.g. [swaldman/quick-and-dirty-token-overview](https://github.com/swaldman/quick-and-dirty-token-overview) for a project that uses it.